ClaraTurp/BiblioTECH/schedule2023.md

 <details>
   <summary>Description</summary>
-As an increasing number of libraries and archives begin to launch web archiving projects, familiarity with web archiving practices is an asset for new information professionals.
-This hands-on workshop will cover the basics of web archiving and give participants a chance to practice archiving content on the web using accessible and open-source tools.
+Description coming soon<!---As an increasing number of libraries and archives begin to launch web archiving projects, familiarity with web archiving practices is an asset for new information professionals.
+This hands-on workshop will cover the basics of web archiving and give participants a chance to practice archiving content on the web using accessible and open-source tools.-->
   </details>
 <details>
   <summary>Presenter Bio</summary>